 An introduction to visual communication using the Adobe Creative Software Suite.
 Provides a working knowledge of InDesign and Illustrator.
 Introduction to the fundamentals and principles of design.
 Explores the design and development of a variety of media, including multi-page print documents and digital output.
 This class meets for six (6) hours a week.

 - InDesign basics

-- Use tools and menus to manipulate page elements.
+- Use tools, panels and menus to manipulate elements within a document.

 - Illustrator basics